icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 Provides a paginated list of publishers associated with a specific publication namespace.
 Includes statistical data based on filters.

 - **Parameters**:
-  - `namespace`: Specifies the publication namespace for which publisher data is requested.
+  - `publication`: Specifies the publication namespace or id.
+Type PublicationIdentifier.
   - `prev`: Optional.
 Principal of the last publisher in the previous set for pagination.
   - `take`: Optional.
 Number of entries to return.
   - `statsFilter`: Optional.
 Filters to specify which statistical data to return.